-Thinking of adopting a Bordoodle?
-In the article below, we take a deeper look at a rather famous doodle mix, the Bordoodle.
+Thinking of adopting a Bordoodle, the adorable result of a Border Collie Poodle mix?
+Let us introduce you to this rather famous Doodle mix, the Bordoodle.
 This pup combines the Border Collie with a Poodle.
-These two breeds are two of the smartest dogs in the world, so you can be sure you are getting an extremely intelligent pup!
+These two breeds are two of the smartest dogs in the world, so you can be sure you are getting an extremely intelligent pup.
 But is it the right dog for your family?

 Bordoodles are energetic dogs that need plenty of physical and mental stimulation.
 They hate to be left alone for too long.
 If you are looking for a gorgeous teddy bear lookalike, who also comes with brains, look no further than this pup.

 But he hasn’t just got beauty and brains.
 He also brings fun, entertainment, and cuddles to your everyday life.
 What more could you want?
 Well, there is a lot more to the Bordoodle than just this.
 So, let’s take a look at what else they have to offer and, more importantly, if you’ve got what it takes to be a Bordoodle mom or dad.
 Let’s go!